understandable-machine-intelligence-lab/Quantus/CONTRIBUTING.md

 ```
 For a complete overview of the possible testing scopes, please refer to `pytest.ini`.
 ### Documentation
 Make sure to add docstrings to every class, method and function that you add to the codebase.

-### Checklist
+The docstring should include a descriptions of all parameters and returns.
+Use the existing documentation as an example.
+TODO: Automatic docstring generation.

+### Before You Create a Pull Request
 Before creating a PR, double-check that the following tasks are completed:

+- Make sure that the latest version of the code from the `main` branch is merged into your working branch.
 - Run `black` to format source code:
 ```bash
 black quantus/INSERT_YOUR_FILE_NAME.py